 Your message is ultimately what sets you apart in what can be an often crowded field.
 It's important to always remember that you need to connect with the right voters as many times as you can.
 Whether you're speaking at public events or knocking on doors, it's critical you have a medium through which you can communicate with voters that compliments in-person interactions.
 One really effective medium, especially in a Democratic primary election, is Democratic direct mail!
 Below are tips to learn more about direct mail as well as maximize your impact:

 Think carefully about your targeting strategy:

 Democratic direct mail works in primaries when combined with good targeting.
 It delivers your message only to the voters who need to receive it, people who have historically voted in Democratic primary elections, and omits voters you don’t need or that you want to avoid.
 While you will likely have all sorts of other characteristics that carve up a universe of voters to target, the most predictive characteristic of turnout is past voting behavior.
 So be sure to include vote history in your targeting strategy.
 You should also include targeting toward demographics that will be responsive to your message as shown from your polling.
+Create a relationship with the voter so that you can remind the voters of your special connection with them and drive it home.
 Also, keep your vote goal in mind so that you don’t under- or over-mail.

 Focus on who you need to turn out for your primary:

 If there has not been a competitive primary in your area in recent times, looking at frequent general election voters who match the characteristics of the voters you want is something you with want to look at.
 As presidential primaries heat up, you also want to look at voters who will be drawn into the primary based on presidential turnout.
 These voters may likely be different than traditional primary voters in your area.
 For municipal primary elections, thinking about a type of non-primary voter that you can target for turnout can be a helpful addition.

 Think about the right mail approach for your primary: